 Along the east coast of the Arabian Sea, temperatures are still pretty high, with lots of clouds and lots of humidity (temperatures between 24 and 31°C).
 Salalah sees drizzle and fog, with lows of 24°C and highs of 39°C.

 Weather in Oman in October

 October temperatures are low again.
-It’s still not the best time to visit Oman: the heat is still there, and the coastal areas are still seeing a lot of cloud and humidity.
+It’s still not the best time to visit Oman: the heat is still there, and the coastal areas still see a lot of clouds and humidity.
 However, it’s getting better in general.